microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/industrydata-usermatchingsetting.md

 ---
 title: "userMatchingSetting resource type"
-description: "Represents the matching setting rules for a roleGroup."
+description: "Represents the rules for matching a user in a roleGroup with a user object from Azure Active Directory."
 author: "mlafleur"
 ms.localizationpriority: medium
 ms.prod: "industrydata"